 - [1] The power vested in a municipality to impose rates on a property within its area of jurisdiction is reflected in Section 229(1) (a) of the Constitution of the Republic of South Africa, Act 108 of 1996.
-However, Section 229(2) of the Constitution stipulates that the power of a municipality to impose rates on property - a) may not be exercised in a way that materially and unreasonably prejudices national economic policies, economic activities across municipal boundaries or the national mobility of goods, services, capital or labour; and - b) may be regulated by national legislation. - [2] The national legislation referred to in Section 229(b) of the Constitution is the recently promulgated Local Government: Municipal Property Rates Act, Act 6 of 2004 (hereinafter referred to as the Property Rates Act).
-In addition, the Minister of Provincial and Local Government has published regulations in terms of the Property Rates Act in the Government Gazette dated 13 October 2005. - [3] The preamble to the Property Rates Act sets out the parameters on which the legislation is based: - The Constitution entitles municipalities to impose rates on property within their areas of jurisdiction, subject to regulation in terms of national legislation; - The Constitution enjoins local government to be developmental in nature in addressing the service delivery priorities of our country and promoting the economic and financial viability of our municipalities; - There is a need to provide local government with access to a sufficient and buoyant source of revenue necessary to fulfill its developmental responsibilities; - Income derived from property rates is a critical source of revenue for municipalities to achieve their constitutional objectives, especially in areas that have been neglected in the past due to racially discriminatory laws; and
+However, Section 229(2) of the Constitution stipulates that the power of a municipality to impose rates on property - (a) may not be exercised in a way that materially and unreasonably prejudices national economic policies, economic activities across municipal boundaries or the national mobility of goods, services, capital or labour; and - (b) may be regulated by national legislation. - [2] The national legislation referred to in Section 229(b) of the Constitution is the recently promulgated Local Government: Municipal Property Rates Act, Act 6 of 2004 (hereinafter referred to as the Property Rates Act).
+In addition, the Minister of Provincial and Local Government has published regulations in terms of the Property Rates Act in the Government Gazette dated 13 October 2005. - [3] The preamble to the Property Rates Act sets out the parameters on which the legislation is based: - The Constitution entitles municipalities to impose rates on property within their areas of jurisdiction, subject to regulation in terms of nationallegislation; - The Constitution enjoins local government to be developmental in nature in addressing the service delivery priorities of our country and promoting the economic and financial viability of our municipalities;

+There is a need to provide local government with access to a sufficient and buoyant source of revenue necessary to fulfill its developmental responsibilities;

+Income derived from property rates is a critical source of revenue for municipalities to achieve their constitutional objective especially in areas that have been neglected in the past due to racially discriminatory laws; and

-•It is essential that municipalities exercise their power to impose property rates within a statutory framework that not only enhances certainty, uniformity and simplicity across the community but also takes into account historical imbalances and the rates burden on the poor.
+- It is essential that municipalities exercise their power to impose property rates within a statutory framework that not only enhances certainty, uniformity and simplicity across the community but also takes into account historical imbalances and the rates burden on the poor. - The Council of the Mandeni Municipality has resolved to levy rates on the market value of all rateable properties in its area jurisdiction, as reflected in its - Property register compiled in terms of section 23 of the Municipal Property - Rates Act (Act No. 6 of 2004), in order to provide a consistent source of revenue to provide basic services and perform its functions.